Loop and iteration

 - The

-keyword will stop the execution of the loop when an element of thenoms
+breakkeyword will stop the execution of the loop when an element of thenomsarray will be different from aStringdata type.

 Current errors